What is hemp seed oil?

-It is important to note that AECOSAN confirms the following: "In relation to hemp-derived foods authorised in order to be placed on the market in the European Union, only those derived exclusively from hemp seeds, e.g. hemp oil, hemp protein, hemp flour, and on condition that they are varieties of Cannabis sativa L. with a tetrahydrocannabinol content below 0.2%, have a safe and significant consumption history".
+It is important to note that AECOSAN confirms the following: "With regard to hemp-derived foods authorised for marketing in the European Union, only those derived exclusively from hemp seeds, e.g. hemp oil, hemp protein, hemp flour, and provided they are varieties of Cannabis sativa L. with a tetrahydrocannabinol content below 0.2%, have a safe and significant consumption history".

 Hemp Oil Properties

-Hemp can also be used as a superfood because its seeds contain large amounts of Omega 3 and Omega 6.
-Oils and other products can also be made from the seeds, and the varieties considered for these purposes are those that are THC-free.
+Hemp can also be used as a super food as its seeds contain large amounts of Omega 3 and Omega 6.
+Oils and other products can also be made from the seeds and the varieties considered for these purposes are those that are THC-free.

-The essential fatty acids, linoleic and α-linolenic acid are components in the tissues of the nervous and cardiovascular systems, as well as precursors of other important fatty acids: DHA-EPA and gamma-linolenic acid, respectively.
+The essential fatty acids linoleic acid and α-linolenic acid are components of the tissues of the nervous and cardiovascular systems, as well as being precursors of other important fatty acids: DHA-EPA and gamma-linolenic acid, respectively.

-Hemp seeds can be eaten raw, crushed or powdered into a meal, in hemp milk (similar to soy milk) and prepared as tea.
+Hemp seeds can be eaten raw, crushed into a meal, in hemp milk (similar to soya milk) and prepared as tea.

-The composition of the essential fatty acids Omega 6 and Omega 3 (linoleic and α-linolenic acids), of hemp seed oil, has positive effects on our body, especially for the cardiovascular system, in the metabolic process of glucose, in the immune system and as an anti-inflammatory effect.
+The composition of the essential fatty acids Omega 6 and Omega 3 (linoleic and α-linolenic acids) in hemp seed oil has positive effects on our body, especially for the cardiovascular system, in the metabolic process of glucose, in the immune system and as an anti-inflammatory effect.

-The EFSA (on hold 4673) states that Hemp oil seeds are beneficial for the cardiovascular system and helps test cholesterol and triglyceride levels, by its Omega 3 and 6 content, which has been shown in studies to have a positive effect on decreased heart muscle contractility and circulation as can be seen in studies.
+The EFSA (on hold 4673) states that hemp oil seeds are beneficial for the cardiovascular system and helps control cholesterol and triglyceride levels, due to their Omega 3 and 6 content, which has been shown in studies to have a positive effect on heart contractility and circulation.

-The optimal relation between Omega 6/ Omega 3 essential fatty acids in Hemp Oil supports the immune system (EFSA on hold 4675).
-A study conducted in 117 people showed that Hemp seed oil reduced the treatment period by 8 days, in cases with nose, throat and ear problems, when compared with standard treatments.
+The optimal Omega 6/ Omega 3 essential fatty acid content of Hemp Oil supports the immune system (EFSA on hold 4675).
+A study of 117 individuals showed that hempseed oil reduced the treatment period by 8 days in the case of nose, throat and ear disorders, when compared to standard treatments.

-Hemp oil and its Omega relationship have an anti-inflammatory effect (EFSA on hold 4676, 4677), which may help to relieve muscular and osteoarticular pains.
+Hemp oil and its Omega relation have an anti-inflammatory effect (EFSA on hold 4676, 4677), which may help relieve muscular and osteoarticular conditions.

 How to take Hemp Oil

-The hemp seed or cannabis oil is recommended to consume raw, uncooked, because when it is subjected to high temperatures its properties can vary.
+Hemp or cannabis seed oil is recommended to be consumed raw, uncooked, as when subjected to high temperatures its properties may vary.

-It can be used as a regular element in the meal and added to dishes such as salads, pasta, rice, toast and even soups delivering an odour and taste similar to hazelnut.
-In conclusion, to any recipe with the aim of increasing the intake of healthy omegas (Omega 3 and 6).
+It can be used as a regular element in food and added to dishes such as salads, pasta, rice, toast and even soups, giving it a smell and taste similar to hazelnut.
+In summary, to any recipe with the aim of increasing the intake of healthy omegas (Omega 3 and 6).

 - Al-Khalifa, A. et al. Effect of Dietary Hempseed Intake on Cardiac Ischemia-Reperfusion Injury Am J Physiol Regul Integr Comp Physiol.
 2007 Mar;292(3):R1198-203.